blitzdotcs/FX-Engine-Legacy-Repo/README.md

 * I AM NOT IN THE FNF COMMUNITY I'M JUST CONTINUING THIS TO LEARN MORE ABOUT HAXE.

+* THE ANDROID PORT WILL NOT BE UPDATED ALL THE TIME SINCE IT'S A DAMN HASSLE TO GET IT TO BUILD!

 # Features of FX Engine

 - Ghost Tapping